DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Slices

  Spring Boot allows to test each individual layer (DAO, Controller etc) separately.
- Each layer has corresponding has annotations (@WebMvcTest, @DataJpaTest) to be used.
+ Each layer has corresponding annotations (@WebMvcTest, @DataJpaTest) to be used.
- This helps in fast execution of tests, and the initialization of layers unrelated to the tests can be avoided, making code more succinct.
+ This helps in fast execution of tests, (initialization of layers unrelated to the tests are be avoided), also making code more succinct.
 Check [this article](https://www.google.co.in/search?client=safari&rls=en&q=spring+boot+1.4+testing&ie=UTF-8&oe=UTF-8&gfe_rd=cr&ei=5z2KWPvrJtP08wft55qABA) for more details.

 ### Security

-If application is configured to use authentication and authorization, users can be configured per test class or per test method.
+If application is configured to use authentication and authorization, users (for the requests) can be configured per test-class or per test-method.
 Also, user can be set with specific authorities, or an existing DB user can be used.

 {% highlight java %}
 @Sql("classpath:mock-user.sql")   // Insert test data